Seamless Migration from Medium to Self-Hosted Website

 brew install rbenv ruby-build

-Although macOS comes with Ruby, it’s recommended to use rbenv to install a separate version of Ruby.
+MacOS comes with Ruby pre-installed, but it is recommended to use rbenv to install a separate Ruby version to keep it isolated from the system Ruby.
 Enter the above command in Terminal to install rbenv.

 rbenv init

-Enter the above command in Terminal to initialize rbenv.
+In the Terminal, enter the above command to initialize rbenv

-In Terminal, enter rbenv to check if the installation was successful!
+In the Terminal, type rbenv to check if the installation was successful!

 Success!